XiaoqiongGu/bioinformatics/scripts/Useful_bash_scripts.md

 ### find and replace the text in specific line in files
 	sed -i '5s/old-text/new-text/' input.txt #do it in place, also specify it is in which line [now is 5 line]

-# sed usage
+# sed

-	sed '2,5d'
+delete lines :

+	sed '7,9d' in > out 	# from lines 7 to 9
-	sed '2d'
+	sed '2d' in > out 		# delete line 2
+	sed '/oops/d' in > out  # remove the lines containing “oops” sed '/^$/d' in > out	# remove all empty lines sed '$d' in > out		# remove the last line

+delete the first character each line in a file

+	sed 's/^.//' in > out

-### add prefix/suffix each line in a file
+add prefix/suffix each line in a file

 	sed -i -e 's/^/prefix/' file
 	sed -i -e 's/$/suffix/' file
-	sed allows in place editing via the -i parameter, or sed -e 's/$/suffix/' file > newfile
+	sed allows in place editing via the -i parameter, or sed -e 's/$/suffix/' in > out
 	^ means beginning of the line, $ means end of the line sed 's/^X$/d' file #delete all the x
-# delete the first character each line in a file
-	sed 's/^.//' file1.txt > file2.txt

->when trying to copy the data path, be careful to use '\' in front of '/' in order to let '/' have the meaning
+when trying to copy the data path, be careful to use '\' in front of '/' in order to let '/' have the meaning

 ### separate taxon file
 	echo '#Kingdom#Phylum#Class#Order#Family#Genus#Species' | tr '#' '\t' > taxonomy-table.tsv